freewheel/dashflow/README.md

 Dashflow is modeled around some key concepts.

-Please take some time to understand those concepts so you can use this tool effectively.
+Please take some time to get familiar with those concepts so you can use the tool more effectively.

 ### Event